-Bobcat Company has introduced its Tier 4-compliant 700 frame-size compact track loader.
+Bobcat Company has introduced its Tier 4-compliant 700 frame-size compact track loader back in 2015, and since then, it has been used in a lot of different fields.
 The Bobcat T740 is powered by a diesel engine that is under 75 horsepower and does not require a diesel particulate filter (DPF), selective catalytic reduction (SCR) or diesel exhaust fluid (DEF).

 The vertical-lift-path loaders are designed to lift loads higher.
 The hydraulic systems on M-Series loaders also have higher standard flow and pressure, and an optional 30.5-gpm high-flow hydraulic option gives T740 operators more attachment power.
 More than 60 genuine Bobcat attachments are approved for use with the T740.